-- To separate co-ordinate clauses joined by conjunction that express opposition, or introduce an inference.
+To separate co-ordinate clauses joined by the conjunction that expresses opposition, or introduces an inference.

-- They do not come within the narrow range of the law of bible; for to misrepresent a man’s attitude and opinion is no offence.
+- They do not come within the narrow range of the law of the bible; for to misrepresent a man’s attitude and opinion is no offense.

-- To separate a number of parallel clause forming a series grouped as one sentence.
+To separate a number of parallel clauses forming a series grouped as one sentence.

 - The coconut tree gives us food; it gives us drink; it gives us rafters; it gives us oil & it gives us rope; it supplies us, indeed, with nearly all necessaries of life.

-- In sentence containing a series of words belonging to the same part of speech:
+In a sentence containing a series of words belonging to the same part of speech:

-- John bought pens, pencils, exercise books and other articles of stationary.
+- John bought pens, pencils, exercise books and other articles of stationery.

 - The chief guest alighted from the car, shook hands with the hosts, and entered, the Auditorium.

-- All kind of articles can now be transported by road, by sea, or by air.
+- All kinds of articles can now be transported by road, by sea, or by air.

 - “I am not interested in this conversation,” said the Manager, “unless of course, you have a specific proposal to make.”